 About Our Chapter

-The ALS Association (National Office and the Tennessee Chapter) operates under a shared mission: to help people living with Amyotrophic Lateral Sclerosis and to leave no stone unturned in the search for a cure.
+Together, our Chapter and the National Office operates under a shared mission to serve people living with Amyotrophic Lateral Sclerosis in Tennessee and relentlessly pursue the search for a cure.

 The Tennessee Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
 The Chapter supports the National Office through revenue sharing and research contributions.
 The National Office supports the Chapters by providing up-to-date information, national conferences, and professional development.